rberkow/info-redundancy-project/README.md

 # info-redundancy-project
 Experimenting with different encoding schemes
 To run experiment simply run run_experiment.m script.
-1. Signal generation: 64-bit vector comprised of 1s and 0s `#classic`
+1. Signal generation: 64-bit vector comprised of 1s and 0s
 2. Encoding schemes.
 We will look at the following
  * 2-D parity coding
  * Hamming (7, 4) code